 - recognition system and/or approach

 Several submissions per participant will be allowed and all the results will be considered when presenting the competition results.
-In each submission, the participant must provide a brief description of the characteristics of the submitted system, emphasising the main differences between the submitted system and the baseline system.
-The final goal is to analyse the different proposals of the participants.
+Regarding the tokenization, the transcripts in each submission have to be as similar as possible to the training data.
+In each submission, the participant must provide a brief description of the characteristics of the submitted system, emphasizing the main characteristics of the submitted system.
+The final goal is to analyze the different proposals of the participants.

-The evaluation will be performed on the transcription result provided by each recognition system.
-The evaluation metric will be the Word Error Rate (WER) between the reference transcript and the transcript provided by the system from each line.
-The winner will be the system which obtains the least WER on the test set.
-A web-based platform will be available for the participants to check their test results.
+The evaluation will be performed on the transcription results provided by each recognition system.
+The evaluation metric will be a linear combination of the Word Error Rate (WER) and the Character Error Rate (CER) (50% each) between the reference transcript and the transcript provided by the system from each line.
+The winner will be the system which obtains the least value of the linear combination on the test set.
+A web-based platform will be available for the participants to submit their test results.

 Two tracks are planned in this competition:

-- Restricted track: in this track the participants can use only the data provided by the organisers for training and tuning their systems
+- Restricted track: in this track the participants can use only the data provided by the organizers for training and tuning their systems

 - Unrestricted track: in this track the participants can use any data of their choice

-Registration and access to dataTo register in this contest send an e-mail to jandreu_AT_dsic_DOT_upv_DOT_es with the subject ICFHR 2014 HTRtS competition registration.
+Registration and access to dataTo register in this contest send an e-mail to jandreu_AT_prhlt_DOT_upv_DOT_es with the subject ICFHR 2016 HTR competition registration.
 In the message you must provide the following data:

 - Group name and acronym